scds/github-pages/lessons/lesson2.md

 <img src="../assets/img/lessons/github7.png" alt="Image of GitHub file creation" width="100%">

 - Press the green `Commit changes...` button.
 Add a short description (or use the suggested one) and click ```Commit change```.
-- **NOTE**: There are two comment boxes that can be filled in when committing changes.
+  - There are two comment boxes that can be filled in when committing changes.
 The short description **is required**--ideally, it contains a brief message about the changes you made to the file.
 An optional larger description box can be filled out, as well.

 {: .warning }
 > Unlike programs such as Google Docs, GitHub does not save your changes automatically.
 Rather, you have to instruct it to **Commit** (save) the changes, which takes a snapshot of the file and saves it as the newest version.